-City of Kingston Vehicle Request Form

-Does Not Replace or Serve as a Purchase Request
+City of Kingston Vehicle Request Form Does Not Replace or Serve as a Purchase Request

-Date
+Date Date

 Department Requesting Vehicle:

-Primary Use of Vehicle;
+Primary Use of Vehicle:

-Vehicle Being Requested
+Vehicle Be eing Requested

 Year: Make: Model:

-Funding Source: Check box if no source is determined yet
+Funding Source: Check box if no source is determined ye

 Amount Available from Source: \$

 Maximum Cost of Vehicle: \$

-As part of Kingston's Green Vehicle Purchasing Policy (Appendix B of the City Procurement Policy and Procedures Manual), were any "green vehicles" considered as part of this request?
-Please list Justifications for choosing the vehicle above if it is not a "green vehicle".
+8

-Request Approved by Department Head: Yes
+Request Approved by Departme

-Department Head Signature
+Department Head Date

-Date

-Once the top of this form is completed please submit to the Fleet Manager for review.
-For use by the Fleet Manager only:
+Once the top of t use by the Fleet Manager only: his form is completed p lease submit to the Fleet Manager for review.

-Vehicle Request Form #
+nicle Request Form#

-Fleet Manager comments/suggestion:
+et Manager comments/suggestion:

-Mayor comments/suggestion:
+ayor comments/suggestion:

-The Mayor approves this request.

-The Mayor declines this request.
+☐ The Mayor approves this request. ☐ The Mayor declines this request.

-Mayor Steven T. Noble
+Mayo or Steven T. Noble Date

+CITY OF KINGSTON

+Steven T. Noble, Mayor